essentialkaos/terrafarm/readme.md

 #### Debugging

-If you find an bug with TerraFarm, please include the detailed log.
+If you find an bug with Terrafarm, please include the detailed log.
 As a user, this information can help work around the problem and prepare fixes.

-First of all, you should specify `-D` or `--debug` argument with TerraFarm to print the output of command which would be executed.
+First of all, you should specify `-D` or `--debug` argument with Terrafarm to print the output of command which would be executed.
 It might be useful to know what exactly parameters would be passed to Terraform.

-Also keep in mind that TerraFarm works with Terraform and you should know how to debug it.
+Also keep in mind that Terrafarm works with Terraform and you should know how to debug it.
 We recommend to use `DEBUG` or `TRACE` values to find possible problems with Terraform.
 This will cause detailed logs to appear on stderr.
 To persist logged output you can set `TF_LOG_PATH` to write the log to a specific file.

 #### Usage